-- ATP 507: Emergency Care of Athletic Injuries (3 credits) - This course entails the study of advanced first aid and cardiopulmonary resuscitation to prepare one to respond to emergency situations.
+- o ATP 507: Emergency Care of Athletic Injuries (3 credits) - This course entails the study of advanced first aid and cardiopulmonary resuscitation to prepare one to respond to emergency situations.
 Emphasis will be directed towards prevention, first aid treatment, emergency care, and transportation of the sick and injured in an athletic environment.
-Two hours of lecture and one one-hour laboratory period each week. - ATP 511: Orthopedic Assessment of the Lower Extremity (3 credits) - Students will learn techniques used in injury/illness evaluation and assessment.
+Two hours of lecture and one one-hour laboratory period each week. - o ATP 511: Orthopedic Assessment of the Lower Extremity (3 credits) - Students will learn techniques used in injury/illness evaluation and assessment.
 In-depth analysis of the mechanism of injury, anatomy and physiology of the injury, and signs and symptoms associated with the injury/illness.
 Appropriate process of evaluation, diagnostic testing, documentation and terminology is presented.
 The focus of injuries for this course includes lower extremity, lumbar spine and hip/pelvis pathologies.
-Orthopedic neurological and related general medical evaluation are included. - ATP 511L: Orthopedic Assessment of the Lower Extremity Laboratory (2 credits) - This is a laboratory course to compliment Orthopedic Assessment of the Lower Extremity.
+Orthopedic neurological and related general medical evaluation are included. - o ATP 511L: Orthopedic Assessment of the Lower Extremity Laboratory (2 credits) - This is a laboratory course to compliment Orthopedic Assessment of the Lower Extremity.
 Students will build skills in performing lower extremity evaluation by learning appropriate evaluation and testing procedures.
 Students will also learn how to effectively document, utilizing appropriate EMR systems.
-Emphasis will also be placed on how to code for billing and insurance purposes. - ATP 512: Orthopedic Assessment of the Upper Extremity (3 credits) - Students will learn techniques used in injury/illness evaluation and assessment.
+Emphasis will also be placed on how to code for billing and insurance purposes. - o ATP 512: Orthopedic Assessment of the Upper Extremity (3 credits) - Students will learn techniques used in injury/illness evaluation and assessment.
 In-depth analysis of the mechanism of injury, anatomy and physiology of the injury, and signs and symptoms associated with the injury/illness.
 Appropriate process of evaluation, diagnostic testing, documentation and terminology will be presented.
 The focus of injuries for this course includes upper extremity, cervical spine and general medical pathologies as well as head and face injury evaluation.
-Orthopedic, neurological and related general medical evaluations are included.
+Orthopedic, neurological and related general medical evaluations are included. - o ATP 512L: Orthopedic Assessment of the Upper Extremity Laboratory (2 credits) - This is a laboratory course to compliment Orthopedic Assessment of the Upper Extremity.
+Students will build skills in performing upper extremity evaluation by learning appropriate evaluation and testing procedures.
+Students will also learn how to effectively document, utilizing appropriate EMR systems.
+Emphasis will also be placed on how to code for billing and insurance purposes.